vsajip/kscript/misc/kshell_launcher/README.md

-# `Kshell` launcher `kscript`lets
+# KShell launcher for kscriptlets

-Based on https://github.com/khud/sparklin which is a proof-of-concept software that includes experimental new Kotlin REPL.
+Based on https://github.com/khud/sparklin which is a proof-of-concept software that includes experimental new Kotlin REPL called `KShell`.

 ## Installation